Cats – MicrochippingCats – MicrochippingDonateDonateVolunteerVolunteer

 Our Clinic

-The Animal Welfare Clinic is situated at 23 The Stow, Harlow, Essex CM20 3AN
+Our Animal Welfare Clinic is situated at 23 The Stow, Harlow, Essex CM20 3AN – Map

-The Stort Valley Branch is run totally by staff and volunteers.
-As a separately registered charity & branch of the RSPCA, we rely on local public donations, which enables us to provide a veterinary surgeon to offer superficial treatments, such as drugs, vaccines, micro-chipping, and prescriptions.
-Our services are limited and we do not have any imaging or facilities to carry out operations.
+The Stort Valley Branch is run by our lovely staff and volunteers.
+As a separately registered charity and branch of the RSPCA, we rely on local donations and the income from our shop in Bishops Stortford to enables us to provide a limited, subsidised welfare service.

-As a responsible pet owner, you will already be registered with a vet practice that can offer your animal the full range of veterinary services.
-For those on means-tested benefit, services carried out at our clinic are provided at subsidised rates, this includes assistance with neutering and spaying.
+As a responsible pet owner, you will already be registered with a veterinary practice that can offer your animal the full range of veterinary services.
+This is a pre-requisite for registering with us.

 Our branch area extends from Saffron Walden Essex to Broxbourne, Hertfordshire, including Bishop’s Stortford, Harlow and the villages surrounding this corridor.